AD1024/Calculator/README.md

 NameError: a is not defined
 ```

-Also, for your convenience, you can assign value to a variable named `rm`.
+Also, for your convenience, you can assign a value to a variable named `rm`.
 This action will not influence the effect of command `rm`, since the command and variable instance are separately stored.

 ## Math Library